tektoncd/triggers/docs/eventlisteners.md

 ### CEL Interceptors

-CEL Interceptors can be used to filter or modify incoming events, using the [CEL](https://github.com/google/cel-go) expression language.
+CEL Interceptors can be used to filter or add extra information to incoming events, using the [CEL](https://github.com/google/cel-go) expression language.

 Please read the